Title: Section 488.7 - Resident services

 (12) The operator must:

-(i) place a copy of the Incident Report (DSS-3123) in the resident's individual record;
+(i) place a copy of the Incident Report in the resident's individual record;

-(iii) submit a copy of Incident Report (DSS-3123) required in paragraph (11) of this subdivision to the appropriate regional office of the department; if the resident is a participant in a service program operated under a cooperative agreement with the operator, to that program, and for all residents who had, at any time received services from a mental hygiene service provider, to the State Commission on Quality of Care for the Mentally Disabled.
+(iii) submit a copy of all Incident Reports required in paragraph (11) of this subdivision to the appropriate regional office of the department; and if the resident is a participant in a service program operated under a cooperative agreement with the operator, to that organization; and

-(13) The operator must include the resident's version of the events leading to an accident or incident involving such resident, unless the resident objects, on all required Incident Reports (DSS-3123).
+(13) The operator must include the resident's version of the events leading to an accident or incident involving such resident, unless the resident objects, on all required Incident Reports.

 (14) If the facility falls within the definition of a facility as defined in section 488(4) of the Social Services Law, the operator shall immediately upon discovery, inform the Justice Center, orally or electronically, as required by the Justice Center, of any occurrence constituting a reportable incident, as defined in section 488(1) of the Social Services Law, including the name, title and contact information of every person known to have the same information as the person reporting concerning the reportable incident.
 Such written report must be received by the Justice Center within twenty-four (24) hours of the discovery of such occurrence.